The finite dual coalgebra as a quantization of the maximal spectrum: The finite dual as a quantized maximal spectrum

-This is not to say that Morita equivalence should be ignored in noncommutative spectral theory.
+This is not to say that Morita equivalence should be ignored in functorial spectral theory.
 Rather, from this perspective we expect that \emph{Morita equivalent algebras will have Morita equivalent noncommutative spaces, but Morita equivalent noncommutative spaces need not be isomorphic.} This subsection illustrates this principle in action for dual coalgebras.
 Two coalgebras are said to be \emph{Takeuchi equivalent}~\cite{takeuchi:morita} if their categories of left comodules are $k$-linearly equivalent.
 We will show below that if $A$ and $B$ are algebras that are Morita equivalent (in an appropriately modified sense), then $A^\circ$ and $B^\circ$ are Takeuchi equivalent.
 So this quantized maximal spectrum reflects Morita equivalence, in accordance with the guideline above.

 We will say that two $k$-algebras $A$ and $B$ are \emph{$k$-linearly Morita equivalent} if there is a $k$-linear equivalence between the categories $A \lMod$ and $B \lMod$.
 A number of standard facts~\cite[Section~18]{lam:lectures} about Morita equivalence of rings are readily verified to carry over to $k$-linear Morita equivalence as long as suitable care is given to compatibility with the $k$-vector space structure.
-In particular, one can readily verify that within the class of $k$-algebras, the RFD, strongly RFD, and (left) fully RFD properties are each preserved by $k$-linear Morita equivalence.
+In particular, one can verify that within the class of $k$-algebras, the RFD, strongly RFD, and (left) fully RFD properties are each preserved by $k$-linear Morita equivalence.

-\begin{proposition} Let $A$ and $B$ be $k$-algebras, and consider the following statements: \begin{enumerate}[label=\textnormal{(\alph*)}] \item $A$ and $B$ are $k$-linearly Morita equivalent algebras; \item $A^\circ$ and $B^\circ$ are Takeuchi equivalent $k$-coalgebras; \item There is a $k$-linear equivalence between the categories of pseudocompact left modules over $\Obs(A^\circ) \cong \widehat{A}$ and $\Obs(B^\circ) \cong \widehat{B}$. \end{enumerate} Then \textnormal{(a)$\implies$(b)$\iff$(c)}. \end{proposition}
+\begin{proposition} Let $A$ and $B$ be $k$-algebras, and consider the following statements: \begin{enumerate}[label=\textnormal{(\alph*)}] \item $A$ and $B$ are $k$-linearly Morita equivalent algebras; \item $A^\circ$ and $B^\circ$ are Takeuchi equivalent $k$-coalgebras; \item There is a $k$-linear equivalence between the categories of pseudocompact left modules over $\widehat{A} = (A^\circ)^*$ and $\widehat{B} = (B^\circ)^*$. \end{enumerate} Then \textnormal{(a)$\implies$(b)$\iff$(c)}. \end{proposition}

-\begin{proof} The equivalence (b)$\iff$(c) is a direct consequence of the $k$-linear duality between the categories of left $A^\circ$-comodules and pseudocompact left modules over $(A^\circ)^* \cong \widehat{A}$ (as in Corollary~\ref{cor:monoidal duality}(2)).
+\begin{proof} The equivalence (b)$\iff$(c) is a direct consequence of the $k$-linear duality~\cite[Theorem~4.3]{simson} between the categories of left $A^\circ$-comodules and pseudocompact left modules over $(A^\circ)^* \cong \widehat{A}$.
 Thus it suffices to show that (a)$\implies$(c).

 Recall~\cite[Proposition~18.33]{lam:lectures} that two rings $R$ and $S$ are Morita equivalent if and only if $S \cong e \M_n(R) e$ for some integer $n \geq 1$ and a full idempotent $e \in \M_n(R)$.
 Assuming~(a) holds, we may thus write